 Tip: Homebase payroll connects with our scheduling and time tracking tools.
 This means we do the hard work for you when it comes time to run payroll, saving you time and stress.

 This type of payroll software also ensures that you and your team always have access to up-to-date and accurate information and saves time on redundant manual data entry.

 2. Full-service tax filings

-Your provider should be an expert on federal, state, and local tax filing and handle all filings and disbursements.
+Your payroll provider should be an expert on federal, state, and local tax compliance, and handle all filings and disbursements.
 This ensures everything is on time and that you remain compliant with all regulations.

 3. Capability to handle varying payment and deduction types

 Every small business structures its payroll differently.
 Some employees collect hourly wages, while others are salaried.
 Your payroll provider should be able to handle all types of pay structures.